2019–20 Arsenal W.F.C. season: Pre-season

-Emirates Cup

-The first pre-season friendly was against Bayern München in the Emirates Cup on 28 July, played in the Emirates Stadium.
+The first pre-season friendly was against Bayern Munich in the Emirates Cup on 28 July, played in the Emirates Stadium.
 The women's team played this as a double-header with the men, who played Olympique Lyonnais later that afternoon.
 The team were still missing their Dutch and English internationals, who were not yet in training as they just returned from holiday after playing in the later stages of the World Cup.
 Aside from those missing internationals, the team had only been in pre-season for one and a half weeks whilst Bayern's season would start in a few weeks.
 Bayern won the match 0–1, with Melanie Leupolz heading in a free-kick in the first half.
 The match was overshadowed by Danielle Carter going off the field on a stretcher late in the second half.
 It was later revealed that she had sustained an ACL injury, which will keep her off the pitch for a long time.
 This just after she had come back from an ACL injury for which she had been out for almost a year.

 Coach Joe Montemurro admitted that the game came a bit too early in their pre-season, but that it was a great occasion to showcase the women's game to a bigger crowd.
 He would've liked to come up against opposition of this kind a bit further into the pre-season, but the chance came along to be part of the Emirates Cup.
 It was important though to make sure the World Cup players were given a good rest before starting pre-season at the club.

-Playing Europe's best

 The first part of pre-season included the previously mentioned match against Bayern and further friendlies against VfL Wolfsburg (two-time Champions League winner and 2018-19 quarter-finalist) and FC Barcelona (2018-19 Champions League finalist).
 A 3–0 defeat against the current German champions in the Austrian mountains and a 2–5 defeat at home against Barça showed that the team still has work to do in order to prepare for the upcoming European season.
 One of the issues seems the absence of Lia Wälti, who is still recovering from a knee injury.
 She plays as defensive midfielder and Joe Montemurro has attempted to work around her injury by trying other players on that position or other formations, but none seem to have had the desired effect - a problem that will need solving before the season begins.